wvlet/airframe/docs/airframe-control.md

 ### Exponential Backoff

-Exponential backoff will multiply the waiting time before the retry attempt.
+Exponential backoff will multiply the waiting time for each retry attempt.
 The default multiplier is 1.5.
-For example, if the initial waiting time is 1 second, the next waiting time will be 1 x 1.5 = 1.5 second, and the next one will be 1.5 * 1.5 = 2.25 seconds, and so on.
+For example, if the initial waiting time is 1 second, the next waiting time will be 1 x 1.5 = 1.5 second, and the next waiting time will be 1.5 * 1.5 = 2.25 seconds, and so on.

 ```scala
 import wvlet.airframe.control.Retry